Skip to main content

 <think>

-and explore the auth directory structure.
+and check the auth directory.

 </think>